install helpful tool to check the latest versions npm install -g npm-check-updates # check the latest versions of jsreport and additional extensions. # remember to check release notes when you are planning to update, # specially if you are going to do a major version update ncu # update package.json

 template.content are not using stored template.
 To be sure you can always open jsreport studio and verify how many templates are visible there.

 The studio also warns in the modal dialog that the maximum number of templates was reached and one month trial in which you can use infinite templates started.
+In case your trial expires and you want to get back to the free license, you need to delete some of the templates manually from the

 There is no other limitation in the free plan compared to the payed licenses.